When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 And you know, there’s a little bit of truth to that.

-But the watch out is that you still need the strategic anchor of your brand positioning because you’re steering the ship from across the ocean.
 Through a little bit of A/B testing, you can find out whether you should go a little bit north and avoid this big current versus south.
 But you still have to know, “I’m going from here to there,” in the big picture.

 If your brand is saying, ‘This year I’m going to be about this positioning.
 I did an A/B test and the result is saying that this kind of RTB is better, so I need to do that for a year.’
-But then a new agency comes in and you do one thing for one year, and another thing the next year.

-I’ve worked on two big brands in my career that had a history of every one or two years, running a different brand campaign.
-Sometimes one campaign wasn’t working, the positioning wasn’t quite strong enough to drive the ROI… So, the brands would zigzag by changing campaigns.
+I’ve worked on two big brands in my career that had a history of running a different brand campaign every one or two years.
+Sometimes one campaign wasn’t working, the positioning wasn’t quite strong enough to drive the ROI…

 You want to be careful in this new world of digital agencies that say they have the answer to your brand.
 You just want to combine a little bit of both.

-But also be strategic about the essence of the brand by saying, “Well, wait a minute.
+But also be strategic about the essence of the brand by saying, ‘Well, wait a minute.
 I’ve also talked to enough consumers and done enough concept testing and understand the category enough, including what retailers need and consumers want.
-And I also understand what would be going too far off strategy and taking me down a path that might short-term be a temporary win, but it’s not a strategic long-term play.”

 Anna: